Sonos looking to add smart headphones to its lineup, report says

-The headphones will reportedly "work with multiple music services and digital assistants."
-This is similar to the in-home Sonos Beam and One speakers.
+Like its in-home Sonos Beam and Sonos One speakers, the headphones will reportedly "work with multiple music services and digital assistants" but other details were scant.
 The company is in the process of adding Google Assistant to the existing Alexa integration on supported devices.

-"We don't comment on future product plans," a Sonos spokesperson said in a statement.
+While Sonos is a leader in multiroom audio, the premium headphone market is crowded, and dominated by established brands such as Bose, Beats, Sony and others, so a new headphone would have to offer some sort of competitive advantage.
+One would hope that it would have both Bluetooth and a home wireless component that would allow you to add to your Sonos network at home.

-The company dominates the multiroom music category among third-party manufacturers, but Amazon's Echo series is still the leader in voice assistant speakers.
+When contacted by CNET about the report, a Sonos spokesperson said the company doesn't comment on future product plans.

 Discuss: Sonos looking to add smart headphones to its lineup, report says